itchy-o/rfid_experiment/test7/README.md

 mapping dictionary.
 It is probably worth further optimizing that file by precompiling to a binary .mpy file using the mpy-cross utility.

+The coordinate values returned from the pods on the 6x6 panel:
+X = 1 to 30, Y = 1 to 51

 ## Summary of pod hardware
 Each Sono Chapel pod consists of:
 - A [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/)